lunactic/DAS_2018_Tutorial/02-InstallMethod/02-InstallMethodOnDivaServices.md

 ## 6. Create the POST request for putting the method on DIVAServices

-Now we have to install the method on DIVAServices.
-For the purpose of this Tutorial we will use a test installation.
+Now we can install the method on DIVAServices.
+For the purpose of this Tutorial we will install it on a test installation of DIVAServices.

-There is also a Web Application for performing this action but we need to add support for Docker Image deployment to it.
+For live deployment there is also [DIVAServices-Management](http://divaservices.unifr.ch/managemtn), but we need to add support for Docker Image deployment to it.

-A method can be deployed with an HTTP POST request to the `/algorithms` route.
-The JSON request body for the Otsu Binarization method needs to look as follows:
+A method is deployed by executing an HTTP POST request to the `/algorithms` route of DIVAServices.
+The deploy the Otsu Binarisation we need to attach a JSON request body that looks as follows:

+We provide a python script `solutions/createMethod.py` that can be adapted to execute this request.

 ``` JSON
 {